thibaultlaurens/tech-notes/notes/06-software-programming.md

 ## Core Object Oriented Programming Concepts

 In OOP, all real-world entities are represented by **Classes**. **Objects** are instances of classes so each object encapsulates a **state** and **behavior**.
-State implies the fields, attributes of the object and behavior is what you do with the state of the object and they are the methods.
+State implies the fields, attributes of the object and behavior is what you do with the state of the object, they are the methods.

 ### Encapsulation